Situps during Pregnancy

 Clinics to obtain the following journal articles (listed below).

-other therapies.
+to other therapies.
 Read these papers and share these peer refereed

 articles with your physician.
 If your doctor does not seem to